 Advancing Tecarfarin

-We believe tecarfarin has the potential to be a safer, more effective anticoagulation for certain rare medical conditions.
+We believe tecarfarin has the potential to be a safer, more effective anticoagulation for patients with these rare medical conditions.

 Proven Safety Profile